futtetennista/lambdawerk-backend-test/README.md

 be not hard to put it in a Docker container and run it in an automated fashion.
 The [db dump](https://www.dropbox.com/s/kf5dv2way7nalik/person.sql.gz?dl=0) and [update file](https://www.dropbox.com/s/11p83a4bp3ze73d/update-file.xml?dl=0)
 need to be downloaded separately as they are too big.
+Copy the db dump in the top-level folder of the project since that's where the `Dockerfile` expects it.

 ### Technologies